facebookresearch/habitat-lab/examples/siro_sandbox/VR_HITL.md

 ## Unity Data Folder

-Because the Unity application is a remote client, it must have its own copy of the datasets.
+Because the Unity application is a remote client, it must have its own copy of the 3D models used for rendering scenes.

-Datasets are not directly compatible with Unity, and must be simplified to run at an acceptable performance on the VR devices.
+Habitat's 3D models are not directly compatible with Unity, and must be simplified to run at an acceptable performance on the VR devices.

 Therefore, a script is provided so that you can process your datasets and add them to your Unity project.